DanPearce/CI_PP4_TheForum/README.md

 All users with an account have the ability to interact with all Posts and Boards.

 ##### Boards
-Users are able to open up each ForumBoard that has been approved by the administrator, and are able to view the latst ForumPosts that have been posted on that board.
+Users are able to open up each ForumBoard that has been approved by the administrator, and are able to view the latest ForumPosts that have been posted on that board.
 Each user is also able to 'follow' the board, moving its rank up on the home page's 'top boards' section.

 ##### Posts
 Users are also able to open each Post that has been posted to any board, which will contain its title, creator, featured image, date of creation and also the main content of the post.

-They are also able to like each individul post from the post's detail page - this will move the posts popularity up on the home page.
+They are also able to like each individual post from the post's detail page - this will move the posts popularity up on the home page.
 They can view the likes on the post in the top right hand corner of the post.

 Each post is also joined with its own set of comments that relate to the post, these are displayed below the main content for all to see.
 Users are also able to add a comment if they wish which will be displayed at the top in reverse posted order.